bioinfo-chru-strasbourg/howard/docs/CADDOnc.md

 ## Requirements

-To follow this guide and run the CADDO workflow, you will need:
+To follow this guide and run the CADDOnc workflow, you will need:

 - **Operating System:** Linux or macOS recommended.
 - **Software:**